sorinboia/nginx-experience-aws/guide/5ingress.md

 EOF
 </pre>

-Lets check what we did so far is actually working.
+3. Let's check what we did so far is actually working.
 Run the following command:

 <pre>
 Command: